 - Explain how experience and skills prepared you for graduate work

 - Outline personal and/or organizational support (both individual and financial) available for undertaking program at this time

 Applicants who reach the final screening will be invited to a group interview with the program admissions committee.

 There are additional procedures for international students.
 More information can be provided on an individual basis.

-We are now accepting applications for Fall 2013!
-For your personal education planning appointment, contact Sommer Harrison, Manager of Graduate Programs Outreach, at 206.296.2529 or email@example.com.
+We are now accepting applications for fall 2016.
+For your personal information session, contact Sommer Harrison, Manager of Graduate Programs Outreach, at 206.296.2529 or email@example.com.